iplasvegas/iplasvegas.github.io/_pages/resume.md

 title: "Resume"
 ---
 <center>

-# Jacob T Smith
+## Jacob T Smith

 ## Education
 ### University of Nevada, Las Vegas - Las Vegas, NV
 #### Juris Doctorate, *Graduating Spring 2022*
-: NLG Boyd co-founder and steering committee member; Emphasis in intellectual property and civil rights; Student attorney with the policing and protest clinic; Participation in multiple national conferences including Intellectual Property Law, Trial Lawyer University, and the International Legal Technology Association.
+* NLG Boyd co-founder and steering committee member
+* Emphasis in intellectual property and civil rights
+* Student attorney with the policing and protest clinic
+* Participation in multiple national conferences including Intellectual Property Law, Trial Lawyer University, and the International Legal Technology Association.
 ### University of Nevada, Reno - Reno, NV
 #### Master of Business Administration, *Spring 2019*
-: Focused primarily on classes involving entrepreneurship, renewable energy, and data analytics.
-Participated on the 2018 and 2019 University of Nevada cheer team as a member of the stunting team.
+* Focused primarily on classes involving entrepreneurship, renewable energy, and data analytics
+* Paticipated on the 2018 and 2019 University of Nevada cheer team as a member of the stunting team.
 ### University of Nevada, Reno - Reno, NV
 #### Bachelor of Science, Mechanical Engineering, *Spring 2017*
-: Focused on artificial intelligence, renewable energies, and entrepreneurship.
-Served in leadership positions and helped with the founding of multiple clubs.
+* Focused on artificial intelligence, renewable energies, and entrepreneurship
+* Served in leadership positions and helped with the founding of multiple clubs

 ## Experience
 ### The Law Offices of Philip Kantor, Las Vegas, NV